explanaria/explanaria.github.io/docs/sketches/cursedbrightness/post.md

 Our modern star brightness scale is called <i>apparent magnitude</i>, and it's based on a vibes-based system from Ancient Greece that's two thousand years old.
 Ptolemy's <i>Almagest</i>, the ancient smash hit physics book that convinced the world the sun went around the earth for a thousand years or so, had a star catalog that sorted stars into six categories: "first magnitude" stars were the brightest, and "sixth magnitude" stars were the dimmest.
 While some stars were described as "above" or "below", to the <i>Almagest</i> magnitude meant one of several discrete categories and not a continuous scale.

-<aside>(Fun fact: The <i>Almagest</i> catalog mistook Uranus for a star, and the mistake stuck around [for thousands of years!](https://journals.sagepub.com/doi/10.1177/002182861304400401))</aside>
+<aside>(Fun fact: The <i>Almagest</i> catalog mistook Uranus for a star, and the mistake stuck around [for thousands of years!](https://journals.sagepub.com/doi/10.1177/002182861304400401) Even more fun fact - Ptolemy [probably](https://www.universetoday.com/159885/the-historic-discussion-of-ptolemys-star-catalog/) copied most of his star tables from Hipparchus!
+Calculating when Uranus would be in that "star"'s position suggests that the catalog was compiled around 127 BCE, two hundred years before Ptolemy was born.)</aside>

 Thanks to the Greeks, lower magnitude means brighter, and we've been stuck with that ever since.
 This led to some silly consequences in the modern scale - for example, what do you do if a star is brighter than magnitude 1?
 Use numbers lower than 1.
-In the modern apparent magnitude system, Sirius, the brighest star in the sky, is around magnitude -1.5, and a full moon is around magnitude -12.7.
+In the modern apparent magnitude system, Sirius, the brighest star in the sky, is around magnitude -1.5, and a full moon around magnitude -12.7.

 For over a thousand years, many star catalogs copied the <i>Almagest</i>'s magnitudes.
 One star catalog that didn't was written by 10th century Persian astronomer Al-Sūfī, who used his own observations and deserves credit for attention to detail and cross-checking stars with the same magnitude.
 Then, in the 1600s, a new invention called the telescope revealed new stars too faint to see by eye.
 While I suppose telescopes deserve a bit of credit for changing our understanding of the cosmos forever, they also made measuring brightness more complicated.